-- Registration for Formal Recruitment 2017 will open on Thursday, June 1 at 9am CST and will close on Friday, July 21 at 5pm CST.
+- Registration for Primary Recruitment 2018 will open on Friday, June 1 at 9am CST and will close on Thursday, July 26 at noon CST.

 - Late registrations are NOT accepted and NO EXCEPTIONS will be made.

 - For participants who live off campus, lodging is your own responsibility.
-You will be given a dining hall card for your lunches Monday-Friday of Formal Recruitment.
+You will be given a dining hall card for your lunches Monday-Friday of Primary Recruitment.

 - In order to register you must upload a copy of your latest transcript.
 This could be in the form of official, unofficial, or latest report card.